Azure/batch-shipyard/docs/60-batch-shipyard-site-extension.md

 ![60-site-extension-step2-2.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step2-2.png)

 You should select the latest version of Python 3.X x64 that is available.
-At the time of this writing, Python 3.6.1 x64 was the latest available.
 Click the `+` icon to install this site extension to your Azure Function App environment.

 ![60-site-extension-step2-3.png](https://azurebatchshipyard.blob.core.windows.net/github/60-site-extension-step2-3.png)